The Best Plasma Cutter Review of 2020

 Powerful Inverter – efficient and compact, cutting ability at half the weight of prior model.

-Auto-Refire – this features comes in handy when you’re working on painted material or perforated surfaces.
+Auto-Refire – this feature comes in handy when you’re working on painted material or perforated surfaces.
 Basically allows you to keep going without having to re-trigger the torch.

 Line Voltage Compensation – provides for steady performance even under less than ideal power input voltage conditions.
 Allows for cleaner cuts under less than ideal circumstances